makise-homura/rumia/README.md

 each of them could use the following two exported environment variables:
 `$MACHINE` (a name of computer, as it is specified in the name of corresponding directory inside `computers.d`), and `$SCRIPTPATH` (which is the actual path to subdirectory related to this computer under `computers.d`).
 If you have a specific requirement, you may put your own script(s) in `templates.d`, and link these files to it.

     * `ssh_cmd`: Prints a string to execute SSH command on remote computer.
     Should never fail on properly configured RUMIA.
 Could be symlinked to:

         * `../../templates.d/ssh_cmd.local`: a simple SSH to remote computer as root using `key` as a public key.

         * `../../templates.d/ssh_cmd.gateway`: SSH to remote computer using a specific host, port and user, that are specified in `vpngw_host`, `vpngw_port`, and `vpngw_user`, correspondingly. `key` is stll a public key.

         * `../../templates.d/ssh_cmd.recursive`: SSH through other SSH tunnel.
         First we connect to `vpngw_host` using `key`, and then, after we connected, we proceed to connect to specified hostname using `/root/keys/$MACHINE.pk` key, which is located on `vpngw_host`.

-        * `../../templates.d/ssh_cmd.gateway+recursive`: a combination of above two methods.
+        * `../../templates.d/ssh_cmd.gateway+recursive`: a combination of above
+        two methods.
 First we connect to `vpngw_host` port `vpngw_port` using `key` as user `vpngw_user`, and then, after we connected, we proceed to connect to specified hostname using `$MACHINE.pk` key, which is located on `vpngw_host` in directory `vpngw_keydir`.

         * `../../templates.d/ssh_cmd.sshpass`: a simple SSH to remote computer as root using `ssh_password` as SSH password.
 Obvioulsy it is absolutely insecure, avoid using this method by any measures.
+Note:
-Note: `require` should contain "`sshpass`" for this, and `sshpass` utility should be installed on remote computer.
+        `require` should contain "`sshpass`" for this, and `sshpass` utility should be installed on remote computer.

     * `ping_cmd`: Check an availability of remote computer.
 If machine is unavailable, then no further polling is performed.
 Should print nothing, and return 0 on success and non-null on failure.
 Could be symlinked to:

         * `../../templates.d/ping_cmd.generic`: a generic ping of remote computer.

         * `../../templates.d/ping_cmd.by_ssh`: "pinging" a machine by opening an SSH session to it (using `ssh_cmd`'s output).
 Useful if you connect to it through a gateway (using `ssh_cmd.gateway` script).

         * `../../templates.d/ping_cmd.recursive`: a ping through SSH tunnel.
         First we connect to `vpngw_host` using `key`, and then, after we connected, we just ping specified hostname.
 Useful if you connect to it recursively (using `ssh_cmd.recursive` script).

-        * `../../templates.d/ping_cmd.gateway+recursive`: a ping through SSH tunnel via gateway.
+        * `../../templates.d/ping_cmd.gateway+recursive`: a ping through SSH
+        tunnel via gateway.
 First we connect to `vpngw_host` port `vpngw_port` using `key` as user `vpngw_user`, and then, after we connected, we just ping specified hostname.
 Useful if you connect to it recursively through gateway (using `ssh_cmd.gateway+recursive` script).

     * `uptime_cmd`: Print an uptime of remote computer.
 Return value does not matter.
 Could be symlinked to:

-        * `../../templates.d/uptime_cmd.generic`: calling `uptime` command through
+        * `../../templates.d/uptime_cmd.generic`: calling `uptime` command
-an SSH session to remote computer (using `ssh_cmd`'s output).
+        through an SSH session to remote computer (using `ssh_cmd`'s output).

     * `tempget_cmd`: Print a temperature of remote computer's sensor number `$1`, starting from 0, or print "`99.9`" on error.
 Return value does not matter.
 Maximum 7 temperature sensors are now supported, and 6 if the last position is occupied by battery sensor.
 Actual number of sensors are specified in `temp_nodes` file inside computer's subdirectory in `computers.d`.
 Could be symlinked to:

-        * `../../templates.d/tempget_cmd.generic`: Call `get_temperature` by SSH
+        * `../../templates.d/tempget_cmd.generic`: Call `get_temperature`
-(using `ssh_cmd`'s output) passing the first parameter to it.
+        by SSH (using `ssh_cmd`'s output) passing the first parameter to it.

-        * `../../templates.d/tempget_cmd.hdd`: Query `/dev/sda` (if first parameter
+        * `../../templates.d/tempget_cmd.hdd`: Query `/dev/sda` (if first
-is 0) or `/dev/sdb` (if first parameter is 1) for its temperature using `smartctl`.
-Note: `require` should contain "`smartctl`" for this, and `smartctl` utility should be installed on remote computer.
+        parameter is 0) or `/dev/sdb` (if first parameter is 1) for its temperature using `smartctl`.
+Note: `require` should contain "`smartctl`" for this, and `smartctl` utility should be installed on the remote computer.

     * `gethdd_cmd`: Check a consistency of remote computer's disk.
 Should print nothing, and return 0 on success and non-null on failure.
 Could be symlinked to:

-        * `../../templates.d/gethdd_cmd.sda`: Check remote computer's `/dev/sda`
+        * `../../templates.d/gethdd_cmd.sda`: Check remote computer's
-by SSH (using `ssh_cmd`'s output and calling `get_hdd_state`).
+        `/dev/sda` by SSH (using `ssh_cmd`'s output and calling `get_hdd_state`).

         * `../../templates.d/gethdd_cmd.nvme`: Do the same, but for `/dev/nvme0n1`.

     * `battery_cmd`: Print a battery level of remote computer.
 Return value does not matter.
 Could be symlinked to:

-        * `../../templates.d/battery_cmd.uncolored`: Print remote computer's battery
+        * `../../templates.d/battery_cmd.uncolored`: Print remote computer's
-level, connecting to it by SSH (using `ssh_cmd`'s output) and calling `get_battery`.
+        battery level, connecting to it by SSH (using `ssh_cmd`'s output) and calling `get_battery`.

-        * `../../templates.d/battery_cmd.colored`: Do the same, but colorize output:
+        * `../../templates.d/battery_cmd.colored`: Do the same, but colorize
-0..20% is bright red, 21..50% is yellow, 51..100% is cyan.
+        output: 0..20% is bright red, 21..50% is yellow, 51..100% is cyan.

-## Configuring a remote system
+### Configuring remote computers

 For RUMIA to be able to monitor computer's availability, this computer should be able to reply to ping (if you're using `ping_cmd.generic` or